Aneta Lemiesz

 Aneta Lemiesz (born 17 January 1981 in Łódź) is a Polish runner who specializes in the 400 and 800 metres.

+Lemiesz is from Missoula, Montana.
+She was an All-American for the BYU Cougars track and field team, placing 7th in the 800 m at the 2003 NCAA Division I Outdoor Track and Field Championships and 2005 NCAA Division I Outdoor Track and Field Championships.
+She was projected to finish among the leaders at the 2005 championships, but was tripped by Egle Uljas who was later disqualified.
+She trained with the Mountain West Track Club.

 She currently works for the Polish Athletics Federation in addition to being an active masters athlete.